-Cal Grant B awards assist low-income students attending community colleges with living expenses and books.
-The award is \$1,672 for the year and may be used for books, living expenses and transportation.
+Cal Grant B awards assist low-income students attending community colleges with living expenses, books and transportation.
+The award is \$1,648 for the year (students with dependents under age 18 may be awarded a higher amount).

 Cal Grant C assists students with tuition and training costs for technical, occupational, vocational, or career training programs.
 Awards vary each year and funding is available for up to two years, depending on the length of the program.
-To qualify, students must enroll in an occupational, technical or vocational program that is at least four months long at a California Community College.
+To qualify, students must enroll in an occupational, technical or vocational program that is at least four months long at a California Community College (students with dependents under age 18 may be awarded a higher amount).
 To find out more information, visit www.csac.ca.gov.